Update: The Ultralearning Experiment has finished and it was a huge success so click here to skip down to the Results section!

-I am embarking on one of the biggest and most-important challenges of my life (check out this post to learn more).
+I am embarking on one of the biggest challenges of my life (check out this post to learn more).

 To kick this project off, I am dedicating three months to an ultralearning project and this page will document my progress.